qtje/qtjev2/media/help/quickstart.md

 ## Create an Alias

-All qtjev2 Pages and Links are owned by an Alias owned by and Author.
+All qtjev2 Pages and Links are owned by an Alias owned by an Author.
 Therefore you'll need to create an Alias to begin posting.
 You can click the `ALIASES` link at the top of the page to manage your Aliases.
 This page lists all of your Aliases (none until you create one).
 Click `New Alias` to create a new Alias.
 ![Alias Management Page]({% static 'help/alias_mgmt.png' %})

-You'll be presented with a form to create a new alias
+You'll be presented with a form to create a new alias.

 ![Alias Creation Form]({% static 'help/alias_form.png' %})

-The Display Name the name that will be used to identify the Alias that created a page or link.
-After creation, and alias's display name can be changed at any time by clicking the `Edit` link on the `ALIASES` page.
+The "Display Name" is the name that will be used to identify the Alias that created a page or link.
+After creation, an alias's Display Name can be changed at any time by clicking the `Edit` link on the `ALIASES` page.

 Enter a suitable display name and click `Create Alias` to create your Alias.